terraref/documentation/manuscripts-and-authorship.md

 We plan to quickly make data and software available for use with attribution, under [CC-By 4.0](https://creativecommons.org/licenses/by/4.0/), [MIT](https://opensource.org/licenses/MIT) compatable license, or Ft.
 Lauderdale Agreement as described in our [Data Use Guidelines](https://terraref.gitbooks.io/terraref-documentation/content/user/data_release_policy.html).
 Such data can be used with attribution (e.g. citation); co-authorship opportunities are welcome where warranted (see below) by specific contributions to the manuscript (e.g. help in interpreting data beyond technical support).

-We will make data available early as &#39;pre-release&#39; with restrictive use policies.
-In these cases, people who wish to use the data for publication prior to official open release should coordinate co-authorship with the person responsible for collecting the data
+We are making data available early for users under the condition that manuscripts led within the team not be scooped.
+In these cases, people who wish to use the data for publication prior to official open release date of November 2018 should coordinate co-authorship with the person responsible for collecting the data.

 ## Overview of the TERRA REF authorship process: